 - 1. Only 8 units or less can be transferred. - 2.
 Only courses completed within the last 7 years will be considered. - 3.
-Only courses that qualify for graduate credit by an accredited institution can be transferred. - 4.
-Only courses in which a grade of C or better is awarded can be transferred.
+Only courses that qualify for graduate credit by an accredited institution can be transferred. - Exception: Integrated credential coursework completed as an undergraduate may be considered pending review of transcripts and course descriptions. - 4.
+Only courses in which a grade of C or better can be transferred.